mawicks/mvarch/README.md

 print(f"Likelihood: {model.mean_log_likelihood(fit_history):.4f}")
 ```

-Run the model on a subset of the data for a couple of different use cases such as as
+Run the model on a subset of the data for a couple of different use cases such as
  1) historical volatility over time and next day prediction and 2) Forecasting using
 Monte Carlo simulation.

 First grab a subset of the data: